qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 .. figure:: img/options_data_sources.png
    :align: center

-   Data Sources Settings in QGIS
+   Data Sources settings in QGIS

 **Feature attributes and table**

-* |checkbox| :guilabel:`Open new attribute tables as docked windows`
+* |checkbox| :guilabel:`Open attribute table as docked window`
 * :guilabel:`Copy features as` 'Plain text, no geometry', 'Plain text, WKT geometry', or 'GeoJSON' when pasting features in other applications.
 * :guilabel:`Attribute table behavior` |selectString|: set filter on the attribute